The moment you say a product is made in Japan, what’s the perception you have? That it’s of good quality, durable and trustworthy, right?

 The result?
 The Japan we know and revere today.

 Soon, Japan was home to global powerhouses such as Sony and Suzuki.
-A tiny island practically cut-off from rest of the world and plagued by earthquakes and tsunamis became a force to reckon with.
-A relatively poor country transformed to one of the richest countries in the world in less than a generation.
+A tiny island practically cut off from the rest of the world and plagued by earthquakes and tsunamis became a force to reckon with.
+A relatively poor country transformed into one of the richest countries in the world in less than a generation.

 All because of their focus on innovation.